-As a Ph.D. candidate in Transportation Systems Analysis & Planning at Northwestern University, I am passionate about designing and modeling innovative, efficient, and sustainable mobility solutions for passengers and freight.
-My research interest lies in network design, optimization, and data analytics.
+I am passionate about designing and modeling innovative, efficient, and sustainable mobility solutions for passengers and freight.
+I finished my PhD in Transportation Systems Analysis & Planning at Northwestern University, focusing on network design, optimization, and data analytics.

 Redesigning large-scale multimodal transit networks with shared autonomous mobility services